-"It gives me that Christian, Christmassy feeling all year round," she gushed when we queried her about it.
+"It gives me that lovely, Christian, Christmassy feeling all year round," she gushed when we asked her about it.
 "It's wonderful.
 A real Go thing.
 But I am careful, of course, to use the commercial eggnog that they make from the specially prepared powders.
 And then I add only the pure 95% absolute alcohol to dissolve the fats and fix any protein impurities that might have sifted in."
-Mrs. Feeney doesn't hold with the extremists and fashionable faddists who insist on the 1-to-5- or 1-to-8-part proportions, and claims that a standard 1-to-2 mixture is adequate for most purposes.
+Mrs. Feeney doesn't hold with the fashionable faddists who insist on the 1-to-5- or 1-to-8-part proportions, and claims that a standard 1-to-2 mixture is adequate for most purposes.

-This spirited housewife, a life-long friend of the medical profession, has sacrificed nearly all of her organs on the altar of preventive medicine.
+This spirited housewife, a life-long friend of the medical profession, has sacrificed nearly all of her organs on the altars of preventive medicine.
 The tonsils and adenoids were first to go, and over the years, were followed at suitable intervals by the appendix, thyroid, a pelvic sweep, both breasts, gallbladder and stomach.

 "I just love all the doctors," she enthused.
 "But you know it's been almost two years now since I had them snatch the gas-bag.
-I couldn't make up my mind for the longest about that old stomach, but when I read about how many gallons of deadly hydrochloric acid it produced every year, I said to myself: 'Jay, it's got to go.'
+I couldn't make up my mind for the longest about that old stomach, but when I read about how many gallons of deadly hydrochloric acid it produced every year, I said to myself: Jay, it's got to go.
 My surgeon told me he got to it just in time.
 Another week and it would have eaten clear through to the backbone."
 Mrs. Feeney confided gaily that it was almost a straight shot through and through now for the eggnog.

-"I've been so rushed lately, honey, that I haven't had time to get back to the doctors."
+"I've been so rushed lately, honey, that I ain't had time to get back to my doctor."
 Mrs. Feeny refilled the cups, and her eager eyes sparkled.
 "Soon as I can make up my mind which side to put the ileostomy on, I'm ready for them to take out that old cesspool of a colon of mine.
-How I've put up with all those bacteria for these many years,

-I'll never know.
+How I've put up with all those bacteria inside me for so many years, I'll never know.
 Drink up, son.
-You're 60 calories behind."
+You're sixty calories behind."

-Mrs. Feeney darted out to the kitchen in her quick, bird-like fashion and was back in a hop with a fresh bowl of nourishment.
-"Lord love me," she cackled, "I looked into those artificial kidneys once, but decided it would be too confining.
-That machinery was too complicated for me.
-Besides I couldn't be bothered with all those tubes and bottle washing.
+Mrs. Feeney darted out to the kitchen in her quick, bird-like fashion and was back in a hop with a fresh bowl of eggnog.
+"Lord love me," she cackled, "I looked into them artificial kidneys once, but decided it would be too confining.
+The machinery looks complicated, and besides I can't be bothered with all those tubes and bottle-washing.
 Not this biddy."

 Although she has remained cheerful through it all, she admitted that some of her foundations were badly shaken lately when, after reading about sprays and pesticides in Rachel Carson's new Silent Spring, she decided to give up all fruits and vegetables.
 "Well," she philosophized, "I was warned, and I should have known it was coming.
 But I'm no John Bircher.
-You can't fight progress, baby.
+You cain't fight progress, baby.
 You've got to get with it.
 You've got to Mooove Forward!"

-To our suggestion that maybe organic farming could be an answer, she countered sharply with, "Faith preserve us!
-I don't dig those germy worms, dearie."
-Mrs. Feeney has found now that by spacing her eggnog sustenance at shorter intervals, she misses vegetables hardly at all.
+To our suggestion that maybe she should look into organic farming, she countered sharply with, "Yuk!
+I don't dig them germy worms, dearie."
+Mrs. Feeney has found that by spacing her eggnog sustenance at shorter intervals, she misses vegetables hardly at all.